 2. Understand the consequences of procrastinating until the last minute.

 If I goof off all day instead of starting that paper, I am probably going to get a lot less sleep that night than I need.
-If I don’t get around 9 hours of sleep per night, I am usually in a really bad mood.
+If I don’t get around 9 hours of sleep per night, I am usually in a really bad mood, I love my new mattress from the labor day mattress sales 2019, so I try to get as much sleep as possible.
 That bad mood usually leads to me performing really poorly socially, athletically and even intellectually.
 Instead of goofing off, I must get the work done, unless I want to feel like crap the next day.

 3. Don’t do anything until your work is done.